EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

-### This is an unofficially upgraded installation guide for [Canvas LMS](https://github.com/instructure/canvas-lms), on [Debian 10](https://www.debian.org/News/2019/20190706).
+### This is an unofficially upgraded [installation guide](https://github.com/instructure/canvas-lms/wiki/Production-Start) for [Canvas LMS](https://github.com/instructure/canvas-lms), on [Debian 10](https://www.debian.org/News/2019/20190706).

 ## Hardware

 Canvas requires ~8.2GB of RAM during building, and the Linux kernel uses ~2GB RAM.
-Canvas's modules are consuming at least 4GB of HDD.
+Canvas's modules are consuming at least 10GB of HDD.
-The absolute minimum hardware requirements is: **10GB RAM** and **6GB** free space on HDD!
+The absolute minimum hardware requirements is: **10GB RAM** and **12GB** free space on HDD!
 (Really!)
 (And a Multi-Core CPU is beneficial)

 ## Canvas User

 Set up or choose a user you want the Canvas Rails application to run as.
-This can be the same user as your webserver (www-data on Debian/Ubuntu), your personal user account, or something else.
+This can be the same user as your webserver (*www-data* on *Debian/Ubuntu*), your personal user account, or something else.
 Once you've chosen or created a new user, you need to change the ownership of key files in your application root to that user.

+The following example will create a system user for canvas:

     root@server:/$ useradd -p "*"  -m --home "/var/canvas" --shell "/bin/bash" --system "www-canvas"
     root@server:/$ chage --mindays 0 --maxdays 99999 --warndays 7 "www-canvas"